Inside Changi Airport Singapore's new 'Jewel'

 "We can actually control the volume of flow.
 Below the Vortex we have tanks to collect the rainwater so that we can recycle it.
 When there's an excess of rainwater, it can be used for irrigation of the plants in the Forest Valley."

-A Skytrain, which connects Changi terminals 1, 2 and 3, cuts through the middle of the Jewel.
-It goes by the Vortex and adds to the photogenic scene.
+A Skytrain, which connects Changi terminals 1, 2 and 3, cuts through the middle of the Jewel, passing by the Vortex and adding to the photogenic scene.

 On the top floor is the 14,000-square-meter Canopy Park, which has several restaurants and themed gardens.
 Though some sections are open, work is still underway on this one.
 The park's Canopy Mazes, Sky Nets, Discovery Slides and 50-meter Canopy Bridge won't be ready until mid-2019.